Los Angeles, California Auto Insurance [Providers + Coverage]

 For the entire county, the homeownership rate is 45.3 percent, which is pretty good given that the average Los Angeles residential property is valued at $625,200.
 However, it is well below the national average of 64.8 percent.

-Why does LA’s homeownership rate matter?
+When it comes to affordable Los Angeles auto insurance, whyy does LA’s homeownership rate matter?
 It’s because auto insurers will use whether you rent or own your residence in their calculations of your rates.
 A 2016 study by the Consumer Federation of America found good drivers pay as much as 47 percent more for basic auto insurance if they rent, rather than own, their homes.

 Education in Los Angeles